Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 Another Idea For Next Year

 Yep!
-We've already thought of another change we want to make next time we make this recipe.
-Again, the engineer had a better idea for the crushed peppermint.
-He suggested stirring it into the melted white chocolate, and spreading both over the dark chocolate at once.
+By the time we had finished making this candy last year, we had already thought of another change we want to make next time we make this recipe.
+Bo suggested stirring the crushed peppermint into the melted white chocolate, and spreading both over the dark chocolate at once.

 The reason?
 If the tiny pieces of peppermint are embedded in the top layer of chocolate, they shouldn’t break loose, and fall off when you take a bite.